 - Federal Preservation Laws and Regulations

-- 36CFR60 - regulations specifically for the National Register of Historic Places
+- 36CFR60 are the regulations specifically for the National Register of Historic Places

-- The more than 93,000 properties listed in the National Register represent 1.8 million contributing resources - buildings, sites, districts, structures, and objects
+- The more than 98,000 properties listed (as of the end of 2023) in the National Register represent 1.8 million contributing resources - buildings, sites, districts, structures, and objects

 - Almost every county in the United States has at least one place listed in the National Register